michal-sternik/rubi_train/README.md

 -> allows user to select cube type and start a timer, when timer is stopped user's time is stored in database allowing user to watch his all time records and delete them

 ### Planned competitions:
--> from worldcubeassociation website using beautifulsoup4 package imported competitions, dates and links and listed on website for easy access
+-> from worldcubeassociation website using beautifulsoup4 package there are imported competitions, dates and links - listed on website for easy access

 ### Algorithms:
 -> simple PDFs to download